 Most electrically sensitive people can no longer use a cell phone.
-However, some ES people can get a headache from a normal digital landline phone – even when using speakerphone.
+However, some ES people get a headache from a normal digital landline phone – even when using speakerphone.
+This is due to the digital circuitry in my most newer phones and the EMI that is on phone lines because they are now often connected to a cable or fiber optic modem/ONT unit (VoIP).

 There is a good solution to this problem: An analog phone system.

 You will need to order both the phone and the amplifier from ebay.
 If possible, get a “new” old set that is still in the box.
-This will give you a system in good working condition that is also free of mold or other scents.
+This will give you a system in good working condition that is also free of mold.

 For the phone, search ebay for an “AT&T 2500 Telephone Set.”
 This analog model (pictured above right) is from 1989.
-I bought this phone in an unused “new” condition for just $10 from this seller.
+I bought this phone in an unused “new” condition for just $10.

 For the amplifier, search ebay for “Radioshack 43-200A Two-Way Telephone Amplifier.”
-I found a “new” one still in the original box for $20 from this seller.
+I found a “new” one still in the original box for $20.

 Once they arrive, you will plug your phone line into the amplifier and plug the amplifier into the AT&T phone.
 One trick when using this system is that you hang-up the main phone once you have dialed your outgoing number.
 This will increase the sound quality of your voice for the person your are calling.
 It is then nearly perfect sound quality.